awsdocs/amazon-cloudfront-developer-guide/doc_source/reports.md

 **CloudFront Usage Reports**

 The CloudFront usage reports include the following information:
-+ **Number of Requests** – Shows the number of HTTP and HTTPS requests that CloudFront responds to from edge locations in the selected region during each time interval for the specified CloudFront distribution
++ **Number of Requests** – Shows the total number of requests that CloudFront responds to from edge locations in the selected region during each time interval for the specified CloudFront distribution\.
-+ **Data Transferred by Protocol** – Shows the total amount of data transferred over HTTP and HTTPS from CloudFront edge locations in the selected region during each time interval for the specified CloudFront distribution
++ **Data Transferred by Protocol** and **Data Transferred by Destination** – Both show the total amount of data transferred from CloudFront edge locations in the selected region during each time interval for the specified CloudFront distribution\.
+They separate the data differently, as follows:
-+ **Data Transferred by Destination**– Shows the total amount of data transferred over HTTP and HTTPS from CloudFront edge locations in the selected region during each time interval for the specified CloudFront distribution
+  + **By Protocol** – Separates the data by protocol: HTTP or HTTPS\.
+  + **By Destination** – Separates the data by destination: to your users or to your origin\.

 For more information, see [CloudFront Usage Reports](usage-charts.md)\.